-Every implementation of the core routing data model manages one or more Routing Information Bases (RIBs).
+Every implementation of the core routing data model manages one or more RIBs.
 A RIB is a list of routes complemented with administrative data.
 Each RIB contains only routes of one address family.
 An address family is represented by an identity derived from the "rt:address-family" base identity.

-In the core routing data model, RIBs are state data represented as entries of the list "/routing-state/ribs/rib".
+In the core routing data model, RIBs are represented as entries in the list "/routing/ribs/rib" in the operational state.
 The contents of RIBs are controlled and manipulated by control-plane protocol operations that may result in route additions, removals, and modifications.
 This also includes manipulations via the "static" and/or "direct" pseudo-protocols; see Section 5.3.1.

-For every supported address family, exactly one RIB MUST be marked as the so-called default RIB to which control-plane protocols place their routes by default.
+For every supported address family, exactly one RIB MUST be marked as the "default RIB", in which control-plane protocols place their routes by default.

-Lhotka & Lindem Standards Track [Page 9] Simple router implementations that do not advertise the feature "multiple-ribs" will typically create one system-controlled RIB per supported address family and mark it as the default RIB.
+Simple router implementations that do not advertise the "multiple-ribs" feature will typically create one system-controlled RIB per supported address family and mark it as the default RIB.